-not but nothing other, a new exhibition at State University of New York, Binghamton
+not but nothing other exhibition at SUNY Binghamton

 A university and four lending partners collaborated to create and deeply engage their community in a new exhibition: not but nothing other: African-American Portrayals, 1930 to Today.